 Social media is also a place where more and more people turn to call out brands for poor service.
 Receiving complaints on social media can be a pain in the neck and responding to those complaints can be quite stressful but complaints shouldn’t be ignored.

-So how do erase the negative comments and customer experience turn the situation around and even retain that upset customer?
+So how do you erase the negative comments and customer experience, turn the situation around and even retain that upset customer?

 Here are a few of the best ways that brands can respond to bad comments and complaints on social media:

 Receiving many complaints about your brand isn’t a good look but if you are getting that many, then it’s possible that you have a problem.
 For every customer that complains there are more that stay silent.
 You need to acknowledge that and get ahead of the problem.

 A slow or delayed response to customer complaints could worsen the problem.
 So, it would be best to not delay the response.
 You don’t have to have a full-blown response ready you just need to acknowledge the complaint in a timely fashion.

 It would be wise to approach your customers in a sincere and open manner rather than using aggressive language or tone.
 Remember – these are your customers and you have to respect them.